AleksandraShikhmareva/teamcity-tests-impl-java/README.md

 Tests use API methods to simplify some checks and speed up tests.

-The tests will generate a log as they run.
+Tests will generate a log as they run.
 If there are any failed tests, the tests will take a screenshot and attach it to the test report.

 ## Remote run